-5) Split the mixtures into two bowls.
+- Split the mixtures into two bowls.
 To one half, add the melted dark chocolate and mix together.
-In the other, add the mint extract and the food colouring and mix till combined as well.
+In the other, add the mint extract and the food colouring and mix until combined as well.

-8) Drizzle over some melted chocolate, pipe on some of the delicious whipped cream, and add on even more After Eights!
+- Drizzle over some melted chocolate, pipe on some of the delicious whipped cream, and add on even more After Eights!
 Enjoy!

-If it looks like your cheesecake isn’t setting, or its a but sloppy, or you’re even not sure.. try it anyway.
+- If it looks like your cheesecake isn’t setting, or its a but sloppy, or you’re even not sure.. try it anyway.
 Try to set the mix anyway!
-If it still doesn’t set, freeze it and have an Ice Cream Cheesecake!
+If it still doesn’t set, freeze it and have an ice cream cheesecake!

-I recommend using a 8″/20cm Deep Springform Tin in this recipe!
+- I recommend using a 8″/20cm deep springform tin in this recipe!

-I use a stand mixer to whip my mixture up.
+- I use a stand mixer to whip my mixture up.
 If using an electric hand-held whisk then try not to use too high a setting as this might cause it to over whip and go all icky!
 So take your time, it will be smooth and hold itself when the mix is ready!

-Using Full-Fat cream cheese is 100% needed so that it sets – if you would rather use a lower fat one be careful when you mix so that it doesn’t split, and it probably needs to set in a dish as it won’t hold itself!
+- Using full-fat cream cheese is 100% needed so that it sets – if you would rather use a lower fat one be careful when you mix so that it doesn’t split, and it probably needs to set in a dish as it won’t hold itself!

-This recipe will last 3 days, covered, in the fridge!
+- This recipe will last 3 days, covered, in the fridge!

-Find my other Cheesecake Recipes on my Recipes Page!
+Find my other recipes on my Recipes Page!

 © Jane’s Patisserie.
 All images & content are copyright protected.
 Do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words and credit me, or link back to this post for the recipe.